SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 		*	Reason Rejected:
 			This really only applies to randomly accessed containers (so not stack, deque etc).
 			Though its possible to define for them, not usefully.
-Its probably better to just keep key as a 'key' concept for Map<>, and use 'index' - which is analagous - but differnt - for sequence (important difference is stickiness of assocation when container is modified).
+Its probably better to just keep key as a 'key' concept for Map<>, and use 'index' - which is analagous - but different - for sequence (important difference is stickiness of assocation when container is modified).